Monash IT experts illuminate criminal activity on the dark web

 Results of the study, published in Digital Investigation, shine a light on the dark web highlighting the use of advanced technology giving law enforcement agencies new tools to find - and fight - illegal activity online.

-Monash PhD student and Federal Agent Janis Dalins emphasised the value between the two organisations working together.
+For legal and ethical considerations, AFP federal agent and Monash PhD candidate Janis Dalins led the research.
+He emphasised the value of the two organisations working together.

-Faculty of IT Dean, Professor Jon Whittle, said the research success in this area demonstrates IT in action focused on solving real-world problems.
+Faculty of IT Dean, Professor Jon Whittle, said the research success in this area demonstrates IT in action focussed on solving real world problems.

 "Advanced computer science techniques are enabling us to better understand and monitor the dark web.
 Our team at Monash are leading the way in this effort and having a real positive impact on community safety in conjunction with law enforcement agencies," the Dean said.